-Dat is a protocol designed for sharing datasets over networks such that their contents can be accessed randomly or fully replicated, be updated incrementally and streamed, and have the integrity of their contents be trusted.
-Dat clients can simultaneously be uploading and/or downloading, exchanging pieces of data with other clients in a swarm on demand.
+Dat is a protocol designed for streaming datasets over networks.
+Data in Dat Streams can be accessed randomly or fully replicated, be updated incrementally, and have the integrity of their contents be trusted.
+Dat clients can simultaneously be uploading and/or downloading, exchanging pieces of data with other clients over Dat Streams in a swarm on demand.
 Datasets can be multi-homed such that if the original source goes offline clients can choose to automatically discover additional sources.
 As data is added to a Dat repository, updated files are split into pieces using Rabin fingerprinting and deduplicated against known pieces to avoid retransmission of data.
-Data are automatically verified using secure hashes meaning data is protected against tampering or corruption.
+Dat Streams are automatically verified using secure hashes meaning data is protected against tampering or corruption.
 Dat guarantees privacy if the Dat Link is kept secret, but does not provide authentication of sources, only authentication of data.

-1. Introduction
+1. Background

-There are countless ways to share datasets over the Internet today.
-The simplest and most widely used approach, sharing files over HTTP, is subject to dead links when files are moved or deleted, as HTTP has no concept of history or versioning built in.
+Sharing datasets over the Internet is a subject of much study, but approaches remain relatively limiting.
+The most widely used approach, sharing files over HTTP, is subject to dead links when files are moved or deleted, as HTTP has no concept of history or versioning built in.
 E-mailing datasets as attachments is also widely used, and has the concept of history built in, but many email providers limit the maximum attachment size which makes it impractical for many datasets.